Azure/bicep/docs/spec/bicep.md

 comments // are included
 /* because everything is read as-is */
 '''

-// evaluates to "var nestedBicep = '''\nhello!\n'''\n"
-// we are using a different number of opening/closing quotes to allow ''' to be interpreted as part of the string var myVar6 = '''' var nestedBicep = ''' hello!
-'''
-''''

 // evaluates to "interpolation\nis ${blocked}"
 // note ${blocked} is part of the string, and is not evaluated as an expression